pantheon-systems/documentation/source/content/pantheon-workflow.md

 </Enablement>

 ## Components of a Site

 One of the core concepts at the heart of the Pantheon WebOps workflow is the distinction between **code** and **content**.

-### Code
-Code refers to anything version controlled by Git which includes core, custom and contributed modules or plugins, themes, and libraries.
+- Code refers to anything version controlled by Git which includes core, custom and contributed modules or plugins, themes, and libraries.

-### Content
-Content refers to your site's files and the database.
+- Content refers to your site's files and the database.
 In this context, files are static images and assets stored in the standard upload path `wp-content/uploads` for WordPress and `sites/default/files` for Drupal.

 ## Your Site Code on Pantheon